openminted/omtd-stack-setup/README.md

 galaxy_version: feature-chronos
 ```

-These variables specify the repository of galaxy from which ansible will clone and
+When Ansible clones Galaxy, these variables are used to determine the Galaxy
-the branch to checkout (e.g. `feature-chronos`).
-Ensure that you have
+repository and branch.
+Ensure that you have access to the phabricator from
-access to the phabricator from the corresponding host.
+the corresponding host.

 Then, export the following variable to forward ssh agent to your host: